-Kano governorship election tribunal strikes out contempt charge against INEC – The Sun Nigeria
+Kano Governorship Election Tribunal strikes out contempt charge against INEC – The Sun Nigeria

 Desmond Mgboh, Kano

-The Kano State Governorship Election Tribunal on Saturday struck out a contempt case filed against the Independent National Election Commission (INEC) preferred against them by the Peoples Democratic Party (PDP).
+Kano State Governorship Election Tribunal, Saturday, struck out the case of contempt filed against the Independent National Election Commission preferred against them by the Peoples Democratic Party (PDP).

-The Tribunal, chaired by Justice Halima Shamaki, struck out the charge following the prayer by the counsel of the PDP, Barrister Adegboyega Awomolo, who reported that INEC had substantally complied with the order requesting them to grant the petitioners access to election materials.
+The tribunal, chaired by Justice Halima Shamaki, struck out the charge following the prayer by the counsel of the PDP, Barrister Adegboyega Awomolo(SAN) who reported that INEC had substantially complied with the order requesting them to grant the petitioners access to election materials.

 Meanwhile, over 700 witnesses have been slated to appear before the Kano State Governorship Election Tribunal over the outcome of the 2019 governorship elections in the state.

-Christopher Osiomole, counsel to APC equally hinted that the party will present 300 witnesses while Barrister Ahmed Raji, the counsel to the INEC, said that would present 29 witnesses
+Christopher Osiomole, counsel to All Progressive Congress equally hinted that the party would present 300 witnesses while Barrister Ahmed Raji(SAN), the counsel to INEC said that the commission would present 29 witnesses.

-Barrister Adegboyega Awomolo, representing the PDP, on his part said that they would present a total of 203 witnesses.
+Barrister Adegboyega Awomolo(SAN) representing the the Peoples Democratic Party ( PDP) on his part, said that they would present a total of 203 witnesses.

 Leave a Reply